Note on factorization categories: Introduction

 \sssec{} In Section~\ref{Sect_Spreading right-lax symmetric monoidal functors} we generalize a construction of Gaitsgory from (\cite{Gai19Ran}, Section~2.6).
 Informally speaking, it allows to spread along the $\Ran$ space certain right-lax symmetric monoidal functors given originally over $X$ in a factorizable way (so extending the idea of the construction of factorization algebras in commutative factorization categories).

 We apply it to generalize the result of D.~Gaitsgory (\cite{Gai19Ran}, Proposition~5.4.7), which allowed in \select{loc.cit.} to present the Ran space version of the semi-infinite $\IC$-sheaf $\IC^{\frac{\infty}{2}}_{\Ran}$ as certain colimit.
-This provides some perspective on the Drinfeld-Pl\"ucker formalism, to be used in our paper in preparation \cite{DL2}.
+This new version of the Drinfeld-Pl\"ucker formalism plays an essential role in our paper \cite{DL2}.

 \sssec{} In Appendix~\ref{Sect_Sheaves of categories} we summarize the generalities about sheaves of categories for our sheaf theories.

 \sssec{} In Appendix~\ref{appendix_some_generalities} we collect some properties of our sheaf theories, which are either not known or proved for other sheaf theories elsewhere.
 Especially, several results of Raskin from \cite{Ras2} are extended there from the case of $\cD$-modules to the constructible context.
 Some results seem new.
 For example, for $S\in\Sch_{ft}$ and $C\in Shv(S)-mod$ we show that dualizability of $C$ in $Shv(S)-mod$ is local in Zariski topology of $S$ (Lemma~\ref{Lm_dualizability_is_local}).
 Another example, we show that if $C$ is ULA over $Shv(S)$ then the exponent $\Fun_{Shv(S)}(C, Shv(S))$ is also ULA over $Shv(S)$ (Lemma~\ref{Lm_C^vee(X)_is_still_ULA}).